ravirahman/the-electrons/assets/posts/lab6.md

 ## Lessons Learned: Tuning Noise is a Tall Task - Kolby, Marek

 This lab required a lot of tuning and optimization, so most of our lessons resonate along those lines.
 For starters, we found that noise could be tricky to introduce into our model and had to be done so appropriately.
 Introducing too little or too much noise had direct implications on our performance.
 If we added too little, our robot was unable to recover after getting slightly off track.
-If we added too much, our robot would spontaneously turning around in the middle of a hallway.
+If we added too much, our robot would spontaneously turn around in the middle of a hallway.
 Related to this, we learned a lot about the importance of the laser scan and motion model information.
 When traveling down a long, uniform hallway, it was important for our motion model to be accurate as the laser scan data did little to tell us where we are.
 However, laser scan data was important for localizing in feature rich areas by helping us find the robots relation to corners and pillars.

 When it comes to optimizing the code, instrumentation and thinking deeply about how the code works is more effective than blindly changing parameters.
 A lot of time was spent arbitrarily changing parameters and running the simulation to see the change's effect, but it was not until we stopped to think about the code that considerable progress was made.